Relativistic three-body effects in hierarchical triples: Introduction

 Higher-order perturbations can change the nature of the LK effect.
 The addition of $\epsilon^4$ (octupole) order perturbations can cause orbital flips \cite{Lithwick2011TheParticle,Naoz2011HotInteractions,Li2014EccentricitySystems}, extremely large eccentricities \cite{Ford2000,Naoz2013a, Teyssandier2013ExtremePlanets}, and chaotic evolution \cite{Lithwick2011TheParticle,Li2014ChaosMechanism}.
 These behaviors persist through $\epsilon^5$ (hexadecapole) order \cite{Will2017}.

 The implications of two-body relativistic effects in LK triples have been thoroughly studied.
-In a post-Newtonian expansion of the two-body equations of motion, the leading relativistic effect induces the precession of pericenter and appears at order $\delta=v^2/c^2$ (``1pN" order) beyond Keplerian forces, where $v$ is the velocity of the binary.
+In a post-Newtonian expansion of the two-body equations of motion, the leading relativistic effect induces the precession of pericenter and appears at order $\delta=v^2/c^2$ (``1pN" order) beyond Keplerian forces, where $v$ is the velocity of the inner binary.
 If the 1pN precession timescale of the inner binary is much shorter than the quadrupole timescale, eccentricity growth is suppressed \cite{Ford2000,Fabrycky2007ShrinkingFriction,Naoz2013}.
 Alternately, if the 1pN precession timescale is comparable to the quadrupole and octupole timescales, eccentricity growth is heightened \cite{Ford2000,Naoz2013}.
 Dissipative terms appearing at order $\delta^{5/2}$ (``2.5pN" order) cause the orbit to shrink due to gravitational radiation.
 Eccentricity peaks induced by the LK effect can drastically increase the efficiency of gravitational radiation, driving the inner binary to merge much faster than if the binary were circular \cite{Blaes2002, Hoffman2007DynamicsGalaxies,Antognini2014RapidTriples}.
-This has exciting implications for compact-object binaries with third companions as potentially eccentric gravitational-wave sources for LIGO and LISA \cite{Antonini2016MERGINGDETECTIONS, Rodriguez2018}.
+This has exciting implications for compact-object binaries with third companions as potentially eccentric gravitational-wave (GW) sources for LIGO and LISA \cite{Antonini2016MERGINGDETECTIONS, Rodriguez2018}.
+The outer binary's 1pN precession appears at order $\delta_2 = V^2 / c^2$ beyond Keplerian forces (in the outer binary), where $V$ is the velocity of the outer binary.
+While many studies have included the outer 1pN precession, it does not typically have a strong effect \cite{Naoz2013,Naoz2016}.